- September 20, 2016

 4. Cease Care with the Physician and Facility You Suspect of Malpractice.

 Perhaps this could go without saying; but, except in very unique circumstances, you will typically want to cease treatment with the physician and at the facility where the suspected malpractice occurred.
 If you feel confident in the doctor who provided your second opinion, consider continuing treatment with that doctor or asking him or her for an appropriate referral.

 If you don’t know where to go for a second opinion, we can refer you to a trusted physician.

 Finally, you should speak with an attorney right away.
 While the tips outlined above are general rules, they should not be taken as legal advice, and the unique circumstances of your case may call for a unique approach to your medical malpractice claim.
 An experienced medical malpractice attorney will be able to deal with the doctors, hospitals, insurance companies, and defense lawyers for you, and will be able to walk you through the steps that you need to take to protect your right to maximum compensation.

 Schedule a Free Medical Malpractice Consultation Today

-With offices in Poughkeepsie and Wappingers Falls, the medical malpractice attorneys at Stenger, Roberts, Davis & Diamond, LLP represent individuals and families throughout New York’s Hudson Valley region.
+With offices in Poughkeepsie and Wappingers Falls, the medical malpractice attorneys at Stenger, Diamond & Glass LLP represent individuals and families throughout New York’s Hudson Valley region.
 If you suspect that you or a loved one may be a victim of medical malpractice, call (866) 290-6929 or contact us online to schedule a free, no-obligation consultation today.